 Adult Cattle: 250 to 500 mL.

 Adult Swine and Sheep: 50 to 125 mL or as recommended by a veterinarian.

 Divide the subcutaneous injection over several sites.

 Dosage may be repeated if required or as recommended by a veterinarian.

 If no improvement is noticed in the condition being treated after 24 hours or less depending on the severity of the condition, a veterinarian should be consulted for re-evaluating the diagnosis and taking appropriate corrective measures.

-StorageStore at room temperature, between 15°-30°C. Keep from freezing.
+StorageStore between 15 and 30°C. Keep from freezing.